nzbgetcom/par2cmdline-turbo/README.md

 Note that this fork isn’t intended to change too much of par2cmdline itself and hence, is *not* aimed at fixing bugs or functionality improvements.
 Bug reports and feature requests should be directed at the [upstream project](https://github.com/Parchive/par2cmdline) where relevant.
 The minimalistic nature of this project also means that there’s some degree of performance left on the table, and there’s no focus on improving PAR1 performance.

+Note that par2cmdline-turbo may use slightly more memory than par2cmdline, due to increased buffering in ParPar’s backend.

 ## Threading & OpenMP

 par2cmdline-turbo removes par2cmdline's OpenMP dependency, replacing it with C++11's threads.